-15 highlights from the Buckingham Palace tour
+Summer Buckingham Palace tours going on now

 ADRIAN DENNIS/AFP/Getty Images

-A Royal Day Out ticket to Buckingham Palace includes a free 45-minute guided tour of the Royal Mews (as well as entry to the State Rooms and the Queen's Gallery), which is one of the finest working stables in the world.
+A Royal Day Out ticket to Buckingham Palace includes a guided tour of the Royal Mews (as well as entry to the State Rooms and the Queen's Gallery), which is one of the finest working stables in the world.

 Here visitors are treated to the impressive sight of various historic coaches and carriages, some of which are still used by the monarchs.
-The stand out is the Gold State Coach, which was built for George III in 1762 and weighs almost four tonnes.
+The standout is the Gold State Coach, which was built for George III in 1762 and weighs almost four tons.
 It's been used for every coronation since 1821 and needs eight horses to pull it because of its heaviness.

 Many of the Queen's horses, including the famous Windsor Greys that drew the private carriages of the royal family during Queen Victoria's reign, are kept at the Mews.